1ma/secp256k1-nostr-php/README.md

 ## F.A.Q.

-### What was the motivation for development this extension?
+### What was the motivation for developing this extension?

-I recently started working on a toy [Nostr relay in async PHP](https://github.com/1ma/yar), and a central class in that project is the "Event" domain object that verifies its own signature at construction time.
+I recently started working on a toy [Nostr relay](https://github.com/1ma/yar) written in async PHP, and a central class in that project is the "Event" domain object that verifies its own signature at construction time.

 As I wrote the first handful of unit tests I quickly found out that the existing PHP Schnorr libraries are very slow, therefore I built myself this native extension.

 It can be used in any context where Nostr events need to be validated in PHP, not just relays.

-### How does this extension differ from [secp256k1-php](https://github.com/Bit-Wasp/secp256k1-php)?
+### How does this extension compare to [secp256k1-php](https://github.com/Bit-Wasp/secp256k1-php)?

 `secp256k1-php` is a generic binding to the `libsecp256k1` library that exposes its full API function by function (also known as a "thin wrapper").
-In contrast `secp256k1_nostr` implements a "thick wrapper" that is tailored for Nostr event validation, in that case `libsecp256k1` is just an implementation detail.
+In contrast `secp256k1_nostr` is a "thick wrapper" that is tailored for Nostr event validation, in this case `libsecp256k1` is just an implementation detail.

-In fact `secp256k1_nostr` doesn't even need `libsecp256k1`'s shared libraries installed in the system, as I prefer to rely on the latest stable version and link it statically to the PHP extension.

-`secp256k1_nostr` could've been written on top of `secp256k1-php` as as regular PHP library, but unfortunately it seems abandoned.
+`secp256k1_nostr` could've been written on top of `secp256k1-php` as as regular PHP library, but unfortunately the project seems abandoned.
-As I write this it hasn't seen activity on the master branch for 4 years, and doesn't even build on PHP 8.0 and up.
+As I write this it hasn't seen activity on the master branch for 4 years, and the code doesn't even compile on PHP 8.0 and up.

 If you need a `libsecp256k1` binding that exposes all its functionality you should try to revive that project.